ThibaultFillion/strengths/paper/paper.md

 properties, such as the initial density of species, diffusion coefficients, or reaction occurrence, can be defined environment-wise.

-Importantly, species can be *chemostated*, i.e. kept at a fixed, prescribed concentration during the simulation, globally or only in specific environments or cells.
+Importantly, species can be *chemostatted*, i.e. kept at a fixed, prescribed concentration during the simulation, globally or only in specific environments or cells.
 Chemostatted species allow one to model